allisoneaston/Career-Fair-Directory/README.md

 # Career-Fair-Directory
+The file called Tool_guide.docx contains these same instructions, along with images.

 ## Preface
 The Directory has long been a staple of the Career Fair.
 Samples exist back to the mid-90s—showing the development of the Directory since that time.
 As the number of companies has grown, the challenge of presenting the data to attendees in a usable, coherent manner has created a heavy burden on chairs and has led to problematic transcription errors, stemming from a variety of causes.
 In 2013 it was set about to create a simple tool that would take the registration data and assemble it into a usable directory, with minimal human intervention needed.
 To build on that the tool was expanded to further create the binder covers and a html table of company data.
 What follows is a user guide, with minimal technical guide interleaved.
 This should obviously be a living document that adapts to the growth of the tool over the years.